How to use ChipTable

 Betting rounds

-Pre-flop (after hole cards) → flop (three community cards) → turn → river.
+There are four rounds: pre-flop, flop, turn, and river.
 A round ends once everyone has matched the highest bet or folded.

 Minimum raise